aowen87/VincePipeline/BRAT_README.txt

 Set-up:

+    Python:

+        Python 3.x must be installed for running this program.
+We suggest installing version 3.5 or later.
+Also, the package 'paramiko' must be installed.
+To see if paramiko is installed, open a terminal (powershell if on Windows), and type 'pip show paramiko'.
+If it's installed, you should see the package details.
+Otherwise, you can install paramiko with the following command 'pip install paramiko'.

+    ACISS:

         In order to successfully run the BRAT pipeline, a directory must be created on ACISS that contains the following sub-directories and files:

     sub-directories:
         <fastq_files>     This directory contains the fastq files